openintegrationhub/openintegrationhub/minikube/README.md

 to adjust the resource limits before starting again.

-In particular, ensure that its ingress module is enabled (`minikube addons enable ingress`).
+In particular, ensure that its ingress module is enabled.

+    minikube addons enable ingress

 Also make certain that `kubectl` is configured to use minikube.
 To see if its correctly configured use

-    `kubectl config current-context
+    kubectl config current-context
-    or
-    cluster info`

 For further information about how to set up minikube, see here: